 $.97 Average Cost per Click (CPC)

-Your cost-per-click (CPC) is the amount you pay when a customer clicks your ad.
-Remember that Amazon CPC is auction-based, so the price you end up paying is just a penny more than what the next highest bidder is willing to pay for that keyword.
-If you can get a lower CPC than the average CPC of $0.97, you’ll be in a great position with your campaign.
+Your cost-per-click (CPC) is what it costs you when a customer clicks your ad.
+Remember that Amazon CPC is auction-based, so the price you end up paying is only a penny higher than the next bidder.
+If you can beat this average, you’re golden.

 $381.48 Average Daily Spend

 This is what an average, high volume seller spends on Amazon advertising on a daily basis.
 Daily spend can be measured in different ways such as base keyword cost or by ad groups, depending on which insights you’re seeking.